 What Will Happen if Amazon Sellers Don’t Have Insurance After Their 30-Day Notice?

 Update: After speaking with one of the Amazon insurance providers, they have revealed that Amazon is planning to send out an e-mail a week or two after September 1 for all those who did not comply, giving a 30-day final notice for compliance.
 This is much more serious.
 Will they suspend your account after that 30-day notice?
 That is not likely, but limited access to funds may be an option.
 Will foreign sellers in some countries be given more time because it is harder to obtain insurance?
 That is possible.
 Could the 30-day notice change to a 60-day notice?
 That is possible.
+As of March 2022, most sellers who have received several notices past 90 days have not been suspended, but that can change any day.

 Timing is Key